-No matter how great your technology and service providers, your packages need proper packaging to make it to their destinations.
-Let’s look at the key points to consider when thinking about packaging and supplies.
+No matter how great your technology and service providers, your packages need proper packaging to arrive at their destinations.
+Let’s look at key considerations for packaging and supplies.

 When to use envelopes

-Envelopes are your least expensive option when it comes to package-shipping.
+Envelopes are your least expensive option when it comes to package shipping.
 They are cheaper to purchase than boxes, they require less material to pack (including packing materials and tape), and they are lighter.
-Therefore, if it is safe to use an envelope – based on the nature of the product being shipped – you will save on both packing and weight-based shipping costs.
-A lot of eCommerce sellers favor poly mailers providing additional flexibility regardless of shape.
+Therefore, if it is safe to use an envelope—based on the nature of the product being shipped—you will save on both packing and weight-based shipping costs.
+A lot of eCommerce sellers favor poly mailers, which provide additional flexibility regardless of contents shape.

 When to use boxes

 If free boxes don’t work for you, consider custom boxes, which are typically needed for very small, very large, and uniquely shaped items, as these box needs are not as well-supported by carriers’ free supply inventory.
-Dimensional weight is the factor that typically drives the decision to go with custom boxes.
-If you ship UPS or FedEx, having wasted space inside of your box can lead to huge cost increases across the board.
-If you find that dimensional weight rules are inflating the cost of shipping your packages beyond what you’d pay based on weight alone, it’s time to look into custom boxes and weigh their cost vs. what you can save on dimensional weight charges.
-Packing materials
+Dimensional weight usually drives the decision to go with custom boxes.
+If you ship using UPS or FedEx, having wasted space inside your box can lead to huge cost increases across the board.
+If you find that dimensional weight rules are inflating the cost of shipping beyond what you’d pay based on weight alone, consider custom boxes and evaluate their cost versus what you can save on dimensional weight charges.

-Basic packing material you’ll want to have on hand include two-inch box tape, packing peanuts, bubble wrap and envelopes, poly mailers and boxes.
-While poly mailers and boxes comprise the outer packaging of your shipments, packing peanuts and bubble wrap are recommended inside to secure any item(s) that may have room to move and thus are at risk of being damaged.
+Basic packing materials you’ll want to have on hand include two-inch box tape, packing peanuts, bubble wrap and envelopes, poly mailers and boxes.
+While poly mailers and boxes comprise the outer packaging of your shipments, packing peanuts and bubble wrap are recommended to secure any item(s) inside that may have room to move and are at risk of being damaged.

 Having your products arrive intact can save you replacement costs and may help you avoid negative reviews on your selling site.
 If the packaged item is fragile, then it should follow the usual fragile-package guidelines, including proper protection and labeling.

-Here are the basic steps to follow to ensure the safe arrival of your more fragile packages:
+Following these basic steps will help ensure the safe arrival of your more fragile packages:

 - Wrap each item individually and securely in bubble wrap.

-- Tape closed any open seam of the bubble wrap.
+- Tape closed any open seams of the bubble wrap.

 - If you have more than one item, stack the items and wrap the entire stack in another layer of bubble wrap.